s8sg/iRat/README.md

 **-r**     : Allow recursive search.
 Search recursively from the input folder
 ```
 ### More Info:
 This is an early release.
-I’ve been using it for a while and this is the
-third interface I’ve tried.
-I like this one pretty well, but no guarantees
+I’ve been using it for a while and I like this one pretty well, but no guarantees
 that it won’t change a bit.